James Woodsworth

 He made several trips to Alberta and was convinced that it would grow to be the heart of Canada, specifically the Peace River Valley, and was focused on getting as many men to preach for the communities as possible, most of the land was reliant on a handful of men for Methodism.

 On his trip to British Columbia he went to Port Simpson and the communities around it, talking with both the white and indigenous residents of the town.
 He also visited Sitka in Alaska due to the ship he was travelling on going there on its journey before heading south again.
 One enigma he talked of was that some totem poles had what appeared to be writing on the top.

 Once he returned to Manitoba he was very invested in methodism in Winnipeg, specifically the school for the poor children in the north end started by a young Irish woman, both his son James and Nellie McClung wrote about the school and the good it did.

 Before he retired he travelled to Ireland and England several times in search of new men to come to the west, with his efforts bearing fruit with around 300 men going west.
 Some of the places he visited were Belfast, Leeds and Cardiff, though he visited many more.

 His book was written in 1913 at the request of the methodist church for an account of expansion in the west, but wasn't published until late 1917, a few months after he died.
-He book is dedicated:"To My Wife and Children who though not always journeying with me have been my fellow-travelers."
+He book is dedicated: "To My Wife and Children who though not always journeying with me have been my fellow-travelers."

 Woodsworth died in 1917 in Winnipeg at his home on 60 Maryland Street, which still stands today.

-He had 5 children including James and Joseph, with Joseph's descendents still alive today.
+He had 5 children including James Shaver Woodsworth and Joseph Francis Woodsworth.